 3. Lines, Symbols & Curves

-We’re going to start by drawing vertical lines, then move onward to drawing symbols and curves.
-Why are we just drawing lines you ask?
+You can't start a hand lettering alphabet without the basics.
+We’re going to start by drawing vertical lines, then move on to drawing symbols and curves.
+Why are we just drawing lines, you ask?
 This practice helps you train your eyes to notice consistency, weight, and spacing, and trains you to draw a straight line of course!
 To begin, hold the pencil so the chisel shape is at a 45-degree angle.
-Maintain that angle for every single line, symbol and curve from here on out.
+Maintain that angle for every single line, symbol, and curve from here on out.

 The above photo is what a finished page should look like.
 If you’d like an extra challenge, try to create a gradient of value with your pencil.
 To do so, apply more pressure when you start the line, ease it up at the center as you pull down, and finally, apply pressure again once you finish that same line.
 Now repeat that for every single line you draw and try to maintain consistency throughout.
 You can see what I mean by the photo above.